Assembly instructions for remote controlled Mini-Dalek

 Install the capacitor in the 3 hole area near pin 1 of the DFplayer.
 Make sure the negative lead marked with the minus(-) is in the center hole and positive lead goes to the lead marked 5v.
 The cap can be mounted on the top or bottom of the board.
 It seems to fit well on top of board, under the DFplayer.
 Optionally use dab of E6000 or doublesided tape to hold it in place.

-The new version 2 PC board has arrived!
+The purple version 2.35 PC board

 No more sloppy hacks!
 (Not yet, but there's space if we need to.)